 Ms. Wise serves in a variety of volunteer activities both locally and nationally.
 She was appointed to the Oklahoma Science and Technology Research and Development Board by Governor Brad Henry and reappointed by Governors Mary Fallin and Kevin Stitt before recently concluding her final term of service.
 She currently chairs the Oklahoma Seed Capital Investment Fund for the Oklahoma Center for the Advancement of Science and Technology.

 Ms. Wise is Immediate Past-President of the National Association of Osteopathic Foundations and represents that group as an appointee to the American Osteopathic Association’s Bureau of Education and the AOA Bureau of Federal Health Programs.
-She serves ex-officio to the Oklahoma Osteopathic Association Bureau on Legislation.
+She has recently been elected to the Board of Directors of the National Board of Osteopathic Medical Examiners where she will serve through 2025.
 Ms. Wise served as a member of the Board of Directors of the American Osteopathic Foundation and continues to serve the AOF as a member of the Council on Grants and Awards.
 She was awarded the Horizon Award by the American Osteopathic Foundation in 2005.
-Ms. Wise is former Chairman of the Oklahoma Educational Foundation for Osteopathic Medicine.
+Ms. Wise is former Chairman of the Oklahoma Educational Foundation for Osteopathic Medicine and serves ex-officio to the Oklahoma Osteopathic Association Bureau on Legislation.

 MICHAEL P. CARNEY, DO, FACOI, FACC, FSCAI